Welcome to Yarn Spinner! In this tutorial, you’ll learn how to use Yarn Spinner in a Unity project to create interactive dialogue.

 Yarn Spinner will take each line, one at a time, and deliver them to the game.
 It’s entirely up to the game to decide what to do with the lines; for example, the game that these lines are from, Night in the Woods, displays them in speech bubbles, one character at a time, and waits for the user to press a button before showing the next one.

-Let's get started by downloading Yarn Spinner, adding it to your Unity project, and starting the example game.
-We'll then make some changes to the example game.
+We’ll start by creating an empty Unity project, installing Yarn Spinner, and then playing the example game.
+We’ll then make some changes to the example game.

 Playing the example game